mattpolzin/jsonapi-openapi-test-server/README.md

 ```

 #### API Host Override
-You can specify an override test server URL if you want to make API test requests against a different URL than is specified bu the OpenAPI documentation.
+You can specify an override test server URL if you want to make API test requests against a different URL than is specified by the OpenAPI documentation.
 You use the `test` command's `--override-server` option for this.
 ```shell
 docker run --rm --entrypoint ./APITest -v '/full/path/to/openapi.json:/api/openapi.json' mattpolzin2/api-test-server --openapi-file /api/openapi.json --override-server https://test.server.com
 ```